Skip to content

 Expressionism

-Expressionism is an artistic and cultural movement born in Germany at the beginning of the 19th century.
-In painting, it is considered a component of Modernism.
+Expressionism is an artistic and cultural movement that originated in early 19th-century Germany.
+In painting, it is considered a part of modernism.

 The Expressionist movement advocates the supremacy of expression over description.
-That is, the quality of art is greater the more it contains the subjective expressiveness of the author.
-In this way, the skill of painters from previous periods such as Neoclassicism, Academicism, and even Impressionism, is depreciated and branded as "inhumane".
+That is, the quality of art increases with the artist's subjective expressiveness.
+Thus, the skill of painters from previous periods such as the Neoclassical era, academicism and even Impressionism, is dismissed and labeled as "not very human."

-The most famous founder of the movement is Ernst Ludwig Kirchner, author of one of the most appreciated paintings of the Thyssen-Bornemisza Museum:
+The most famous founder of the movement is Ernst Ludwig Kirchner, author of one of the most highly regarded paintings in the Thyssen-Bornemisza Museum:

-Painted in 1910, its high value lies in being one of the earliest paintings of Expressionism.
+Painted in 1910, its high value lies in the fact that it is one of the earliest expressionist paintings.

 The classic characteristics of Expressionist works are the use of strong colors, provocative themes, Naïve aesthetics, abstract forms, and subjective depth of field.

-Furthermore, the attribute of "expressionist" is also given to those painters who, regardless of the period they belong to, practice a very characteristic art, which allows it to be classified as subjective, a good example of this is El Greco, who was known for his very personal style.
+On the other hand, the term "expressionists" is also used for those painters who, regardless of the period to which they belong, practice a very distinctive art that can be classified as subjective.
+A good example of this is El Greco, who was known for his very personal style.

 Related painters: